-Comparison of the First Quarter of FY 2012 with the First Quarter of FY 2011
+Comparison of the Second Quarter of FY 2012 with the Second Quarter of FY 2011

-Net sales for the first quarter increased 32.5%, or \$19.9 million, to \$81.3 million from \$61.4 million in the same period a year ago.
-Compared to the first quarter of fiscal 2011, on average, the Euro and Asian currencies strengthened against the U.S. Dollar.
-The net translation effect of this on foreign operations was to increase revenues by approximately \$2.8 million versus the prior year, before eliminations.
-The improvement in sales was the result of strong demand from customers in the oil and gas markets as well as growing demand in our aftermarket, industrial and airport rescue and fire fighting (ARFF) markets.
+Net sales for the second quarter increased 10.4%, or \$7.8 million, to \$82.9 million from \$75.2 million in the same period a year ago.
+Compared to the second quarter of fiscal 2011, on average, the Euro and Asian currencies strengthened against the U.S. Dollar.
+The net translation effect of this on foreign operations was to increase revenues by approximately \$0.4 million versus the prior year, before eliminations.
+The improvement in sales was the result of strong demand from customers in the oil and gas markets as well as growing demand in our aftermarket, industrial and airport rescue and fire fighting (ARFF)

+markets.
 Stable demand continues from the land- and marine-based military markets.
-While overall demand from commercial marine markets continued to improve, sales for the quarter were down slightly as a result of the timing of shipments to customers.
-The mega yacht and pleasure craft marine markets showed modest improvements in shipments and order activity in the first quarter versus the same period a year ago, albeit off of depressed levels.
+While overall demand from commercial marine markets continued to improve, sales for the quarter were down slightly compared to the prior period as a result of the timing of shipments to customers.
+The mega yacht and pleasure craft marine markets showed modest improvements in shipments and order activity in the second quarter versus the same period a year ago, albeit off of depressed levels.

-Sales at our manufacturing segment were up 39.7% versus the same period last year.
-Compared to the first quarter of fiscal 2011, on average, the Euro strengthened against the U.S. Dollar.
-The net translation effect of this on foreign manufacturing operations was to increase revenues for the manufacturing segment by approximately \$1.8 million versus the prior year, before eliminations.
-In the current fiscal year's first quarter, our domestic manufacturing operation saw the largest growth, with an over 45% increase in sales versus the first fiscal quarter of 2011.
-The primary driver for this increase was the sale of transmissions and related products for the oil and gas markets as well as increased aftermarket shipments.
-The Company's Italian manufacturing operations, which have been adversely impacted by the softness in the European mega yacht and industrial markets, experienced a nearly 39% increase in sales compared to the prior fiscal year's first quarter.
-The Company's Belgian manufacturing operation, which also continued to be adversely impacted by the softness in the global mega yacht market, saw a 21% increase in sales versus the prior fiscal year's first quarter.
-The Company's Swiss manufacturing operation, which supplies customized propellers for the global mega yacht and patrol boat markets, experienced an over 18% increase in sales.
+Sales at our manufacturing segment were up 22.9% versus the same period last year.
+Compared to the second quarter of fiscal 2011, on average, the Euro strengthened against the U.S. Dollar.
+The net translation effect of this on foreign manufacturing operations was to increase revenues for the manufacturing segment by approximately \$0.2 million versus the prior year, before eliminations.
+In the current fiscal year's second quarter, our domestic manufacturing operation saw an increase in sales of 23.3% versus the second fiscal quarter of 2011.
+The primary driver for this increase was the sale of transmissions and related products for the oil and gas markets as well as increased commercial marine transmission shipments.
+The Company's Italian manufacturing operations, which have been adversely impacted by the softness in the European mega yacht and industrial markets, experienced a modest 5.8% increase in sales compared to the prior fiscal year's second quarter.
+The Company's Belgian manufacturing operation, which also continued to be adversely impacted by the softness in the global mega yacht market, saw a 34.8% increase in sales versus the prior fiscal year's second quarter.
+The Company's Swiss manufacturing operation, which supplies customized propellers for the global mega yacht and patrol boat markets, experienced an over 16% increase in sales.